-David Mason, M.D., is a thoracic surgery specialist at the Cleveland Clinic who has performed 54 types of surgery involving 47 different diseases.
+David P. Mason, M.D., is chief of thoracic surgery and lung transplantation at Baylor University Medical Center in Dallas, Texas.
+He has performed 54 types of surgery involving 47 different diseases.

-Mason began working in the Cleveland Clinic Heart and Vascular Institute, Transplantation Center and Cancer Institute in 2004, exploring a number of clinical specialties.
-He has a particular interest in minimally invasive, video assisted thoracic surgery, which speeds recovery time, decreases pain and avoids the more traumatic spreading of the ribs.
+Before joining Baylor University Medical Center in 2014, Mason explored a number of clinical specialties at the Cleveland Clinic Heart and Vascular Institute, the Transplantation Center and Cancer Institute.
+He has a particular interest in minimally invasive, video assisted thoracic surgery (VATS), which speeds recovery time, decreases pain and avoids the more traumatic spreading of the ribs.

-“The use of VATS (video assisted thoracic surgery) has allowed more liberal criteria for surgery since recovery is much easier," he said during a Cleveland Clinic web chat.
+“The use of VATS has allowed more liberal criteria for surgery since recovery is much easier,” Mason said during a web chat.

-Mason is also a proponent of the multi-disciplinary approach to treatment that is now standard practice at the Cleveland Clinic.
+Mason also is a proponent of the multidisciplinary approach to treatment, which became standard practice at the Cleveland Clinic.
 It allows doctors from different disciplines to collaborate more easily on a patient’s best treatment options.

 Mason has experience dealing with pleural effusions, fluid buildup commonly associated with pleural mesothelioma.
-The complication that can cause discomfort for a patient until the fluid is drained from the lung area and pressure is relieved.
-He has also performed surgery involving achalasia, a relative rare condition in which the esophagus can’t move food into the stomach.
-The Cleveland Clinic treats an estimated two patients a week, more than any other treatment facility in the United States.
+The complication can cause discomfort for a patient until the fluid is drained from the lung area and pressure is relieved.
+He also has performed surgery involving achalasia, a rare condition in which the esophagus can’t move food into the stomach.

-Mason, who is board certified in both general and thoracic surgery, is a member of The Society of Thoracic Surgeons and the International Society for Heart and Lung Transplantation.
-His interest in mesothelioma came from a fellowship he did in Thoracic Surgery at the Brigham and Women’s Hospital, where he trained under surgeon David Sugarbaker.
+Mason is board certified in general and thoracic surgery.
+He is a member of the Society of Thoracic Surgeons and the International Society for Heart and Lung Transplantation.
+His interest in mesothelioma developed after a thoracic surgery fellowship at Brigham and Women’s Hospital, where he trained under surgeon David Sugarbaker.

-He completed an earlier internship and residency at Brigham and Women’s before taking a position as Senior Research Fellow in Vascular Surgery at the University of Washington.
-After getting his undergraduate degree from Harvard University, he received his medical degree from Columbia College of Physicians and Surgeons in New York.
+He completed an earlier internship and residency at Brigham and Women’s before taking a position as senior research fellow in vascular surgery at the University of Washington.
+After completing his undergraduate degree at Harvard University, he received his medical degree from Columbia College of Physicians and Surgeons in New York.

-He has authored or coauthored several textbook chapters and articles on his special interests, including video-assisted thoracic surgery and gastroesophageal reflux.
+He has authored or co-authored several textbook chapters and articles on his special interests, including VATS and gastroesophageal reflux.